Mrs Katherine Saunders

 Mrs Katie Learwood

 I was elected as a governor in 2015.
-I have 2 boys, Charlie who is currently in year 2 and Noah who will hopefully start at Meath Green in a year’s time.
+I have 2 boys, my eldest has been through Meath Green Infant School and is now at the Junior School.
+My youngest will be starting in September.
 Since being part of the school as a parent I have been impressed by the community atmosphere and the supportive nature of the staff.
-I have taught at Holmesdale School in Reigate for 17 years and have had a variety of roles in that time, such as computing leader for 16 years.
-I am currently the leader of year 2 and Music.
+I have taught at a local school in Reigate for 19 years and have had a variety of roles in that time, such as computing leader for 16 years.
+I am part of the senior leadership team as the leader of year 2 and also lead English.
 I like to feel that with my experience in education I have a variety of skills that I can offer to the school.

 Mrs Jo Rhodes